Awakening to a New Worldview

 • Motion/Energy/Will: The dynamic force behind all change, from neuronal firing to planetary motion.

-• Consciousness: The awareness that interprets and learns, whether in a bowler, a community, or a civilization.
+• Consciousness: spirit and awareness that interprets and learns, whether in a bowler, a community, or a civilization.

 • Matter: The substrate that carries forms, from bodies to institutions to ideas to planets.